-I give an explanation for a phenomenon in the effective altruism community that might look like the streetlight effect, propose an idea for a software that might help to further optimize this area, and ask you for your input.
+I give an explanation for a phenomenon in the effective altruism community (related to this presentation) that might look like the streetlight effect, propose an idea for a software that might help to further optimize this area, and ask you for your input.

 Meanwhile outsiders seem to have mistaken our enthusiasm for certain more easily quantifiable interventions for “effective altruism is about donating to easily quantifiable interventions” rather than “effective altruism is about doing the most good.”
 That’s weird.
 But in a comment on my article David Moss noted that there is something going on that does look like the streetlight effect.
 Still I think that this is the result of good judgment.
 That, however, doesn’t mean that the same good judgment could not also lead to different decisions given more information.